Code-Institute-Submissions/ms1-travelsweden/README.md

     * Social media links
     * Company details such as address, email and phone number

-* Responsiveness
-    * Website is fully responsive and tested on various mobile devices, iPad and web browsers on desktop.

 ### Long-term goals

 Future improvements to the website may include: